wafaehamdaoui/calculator/README.md

 ```

 ## Demo:
-The video below shows how the Calculator works.
+The video in the link shows how the Calculator works.